weissa7/TCNJ-Speaks/README.md

 ## Running

 The application requires running of both the front-end and back-end applications.
-Currently, only a front-end prototype is implemented.
+See frontend and backend-api subdirectories for details.

 ## Commenting Structure